flazhgrowth/fg-tamagochi/projectdocs/routing.md

 ### [13] Mount(pattern string, fn http.Handler)
 Let's say you want to do something that a bit more native to chi, we provide Mount method that accepts pattern and native http.Handler.

-### [12] ServeDocs()
+### [12] ServeDocs(pattern ...string)
 If you want to serve the swagger you already annotated and generate using swaggo, then your router can just call this method.
-It will directly expose a `/docs` endpoint in which you can access your swagger here.
+It will directly expose a `/docs` endpoint by default in which you can access your swagger here.
+But, `ServeDocs` accepts optional argument if you don't want to expose your swagger through `/docs`.
 For now, our only option for security is to expose this on non production environment only.
 Of course, you can expose this manually like how you normally do.
 It will also give you a better control on how you want to serve the swagger.

 ### [13] ServeProfiler(pattern ...string)
 Use this method if you want to serve profiler (using pprof under chi middleware Profiler).
 By default, it will be mounted under endpoint `/healthcheck/profiler`.
 But if you pass a pattern on the argument, it will then mount it through the pattern passed.